 The 17th International Congress of the International Association of Neo-Latin Studies (IANLS) took place from the 30.07 to the 04.08 in Albacete.
 It was attended by the whole LBI team, members of the ERC project NOSCEMUS and members of the Classics Department of the University of Innsbruck.
 They gave the following papers.

-The conference Japan on the Jesuit stage took place on 28-29th of June in Vienna.
+The conference Japan on the Jesuit stage took place on 28-29th June 2018 in Vienna.

 The purpose of the conference was to investigate the presence of Japanese topics on the Jesuit stage in different European context.
 Participants came from ten countries and were debating for two days about the popularity of the subject in the early-modern drama.
 The sessions were chaired by the members of the “Japan on the Jesuit” project and Yasmin Haskell from Bristol, who kindly agreed to moderate a session.